Sharing is caring!

 Wipe Down The Front, Sides, & Top Of Your Fridge

-Wipe your fridge down using glass cleaner, stainless steel cleaner, or a Clorox wipe.
+Wipe your fridge down using a glass cleaner, stainless steel cleaner, or a Clorox wipe.

 Take this time to reorganize the items you had on top of your fridge and make it look pretty!